lovehhf/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

 Before you create, or register, your account, note the following.

-* If you are at an edX partner institution, be sure to supply your institutional email address.
+* If you are at an edX partner institution, be sure to supply your institutional email address, or select an existing account (such as a campus account) that is set up to use your institutional email address.

-* Learners and other course team members see the name that you enter as your public username in the LMS, not the full name that your enter.
+* Learners and other course team members see the name that you enter as your public username in the LMS, not your full name.
 You cannot change your public username after you register.

+To register an account on the edx.org or edX Edge website, go to the `edx.org registration`_ or `Edge registration`_ page, and then follow these steps.

 .. include:: ../../../shared/students/Section_register_account.rst